2026 Allulose Review: What It Is and How To Use It Right

 🧃Flavored non-alcoholic drinks

-🥛Yogurt (including frozen yogurt)
+🥛Yogurt (including frozen)

-– Average intake: 0.160 g/kg bw/day = 11 g/day ≈ 2½–3 tsp/day
+🔹Average intake: 0.160 g/kg bw/day = 11 g/day ≈ 2½–3 tsp/day

-+ High intake: 0.730 g/kg bw/day = 51 g/day ≈ 12–13 tsp/day
+🔺High intake: 0.730 g/kg bw/day = 51 g/day ≈ 12–13 tsp/day

 Why Does Allulose Seem to Break All the Usual Nutrition Label Rules?

 If allulose is listed as a carb and is a sugar, why doesn’t it raise blood sugar, add calories, or count toward net carbs?
 The answers come down to how labels work versus how the body works.
 Allulose doesn’t actually break nutrition label rules—it just exposes the gap between what labels are required to show and how your body really processes food.
-Let's dig deeper.

-• Technically, allulose is a carbohydrate and counts towards the "total carbohydrate" on the nutrition facts label.
-Here's what the FDA states: Carbohydrates are declared in nutrition labeling based on their chemical structure, not on their physiological effect (such as raising blood sugar levels or causing laxation).
+Technically, allulose is a carbohydrate and counts towards the "total carbohydrate" on the nutrition facts label.
+Here's what the FDA states: Carbohydrates are declared on the nutrition label based on their chemical structure, not on their physiological effect (such as raising blood sugar levels or causing laxation).
 It means carbohydrates are grouped by chemistry, not by what they do in your body.
 That’s why sugar, fiber, sugar alcohols, and allulose can all appear under “Total Carbohydrate,” even though their effects are very different.
 Total Carbohydrate is calculated, not directly measured.
 It’s determined by taking the weight of the food and subtracting protein, fat, water (moisture), and minerals (ash).
 Whatever remains is counted as carbohydrate.
 That’s why allulose still appears under “Total Carbohydrate” on labels.

 How come allulose is a sugar, but it doesn't have calories?

-• Allulose is a sugar without calories; yes, you heard that right.
+Allulose is a sugar without calories; yes, you heard that right.
 Based on the review of the evidence, the FDA concluded that allulose provides very few calories — 0.4 kcal/g — because most of the allulose we consume (around 70%) is absorbed and excreted unchanged in the urine, while the remaining ~30% may be fermented in the gut or excreted in feces.

-• Should I track allulose if I’m counting calories?
+Should I track allulose if I’m counting calories?
 It depends on how much you're using.
 While allulose does offer significantly fewer calories than sugar—since one cup of sugar has 770 calories—it's not actually zero-calorie.
 Per serving (often 1 or 2 teaspoons), the calories are low enough to legally be rounded down to zero, but they add up when measured in cups (48 teaspoons).
 Allulose has 75 calories per cup.
 Because it's less sweet than sugar, replacing 1 cup of sugar with allulose would require 1.4 cups, bringing the total to 110. 👉 Allulose offers far fewer calories than sugar.
 If you’re using a teaspoon here and there, the calorie count is almost negligible.
 But if you’re measuring by the cup, those hidden calories start to matter.

 Should I track allulose if I’m counting carbs?